f5devcentral/f5-agility-labs-adc/docs/class13/labs/lab1.rst

 *Note: as opposed to using an S3 access key and secret key, one can also utilize user ids and passwords when reaching a node*

-For intance, to see the alias values for this lab, simply issue:
+For intance, to see the alias values for this lab, simply issue the following on cluster1-node1:

 **mcli alias list**